gc-da11yn/gc-da11yn.github.io/src/pages/en/personas-with-disabilities-for-inclusive-user-experience-ux-design.md

 - Moderate; annoying things that are frustrating, but won’t stop someone from using the site.
 - Minor; noisy issues, that might not cause someone a problem, but which damage credibility.

 It's not simply just about checklists; inclusion is personal and about people.
-Following the Web Content Accessibility Guidelines (WCAG) 2.0 will make Web content more accessible, however, the important question is, will the content be usable?
+Following the Web Content Accessibility Guidelines (<abbr>WCAG</abbr>) 2.0 will make Web content more accessible, however, the important question is, will the content be usable?

 ### Involve users throughout your project

-Accessibility should be addressed early in the life cycle of the project; starting from project inception and it should be included in the user-centered design (UCD) processes, including user personas.
+Accessibility should be addressed early in the life cycle of the project; starting from project inception and it should be included in the user-centered design (<abbr>UCD</abbr>) processes, including user personas.
 Our personas should include the different ranges of disabilities.
 Creating a range of personas, including personas of persons with disabilities, will help developers understand accessibility requirements and implement more universally usable solutions.

 ## Incorporating accessibility needs into personas